Gajol/ApplicationArchitecture/ARA-TOC.md

 1. Reuse / Buy / Build.

   Prior to a business case or project proceeds to development, any new application creation should be discussed with other stakeholders (e.g, TMO - Transformation Management Office, BRMO - Business Relationship Management Office, TRB - Technology Review Board and the AWG - Architecture Review Board).
-If an new application is justified, the options analysis should consider the TBS Digital Standards and GC EARB Application Architecture Standards [^Guidance-5].
+If a new application is justified, the options analysis should consider the TBS Digital Standards and GC EARB Application Architecture Standards [^Guidance-5].

   The following priorities for options analysis:

   - Reuse:  Attempt to reuse what we currently own, or what other government departments / partners are using.
   - Buy: Buy solutions and integrate into our enterprise architecture